maxasker/Beavercoffee/README.md

 	```

 ## <a name="ordrep">POST /report/orders</a>
 Returns a list of all orders made between the provided dates.
-If an employee is provided in the request body only orders handled by that employee is returned.
+If an employee is provided in the request body only orders handled by that employee are returned.
+If one or more menu_items are provided only orders containing one or more of those items are returned.
+The request can **not** contain both menu_items and employee.

 - **URL params**